alexaoliveira2000/nonogram/readme.md

-# Nonogram Solver Algorithm - The Power of Analysis
+# Nonogram Solver Algorithm - Abstract Analysis

 ## Introduction
 In this short document I talk about an algorithm developed by me to solve nonogram puzzles, and the power of analyzing these types of problems in order to come up with simple and elegant solutions.
 The algorithm is open-source, so feel free to reverse engineer it, upgraded it and/or reuse it.